We are living in an unprecedented era of environmental change: the Anthropocene epoch

-Eyes on Earth seeks to nurture a new generation of visual storytellers prepared to chronicle this new Age of Man.
+Eyes on Earth seeks to nurture a new generation of visual storytelling to chronicle this new Age of Man.

 World population has nearly tripled in just 66 years: from 2.5 billion people in 1950 to 7.4 billion in 2016.